ginalolli/ginalolli.github.io/_posts/2024-05-23-docker:-a-guide-to-setup-your-local-environment.md

 It's simple to start using Docker for your local development environment, just follow these steps:

-1. **Ensure Docker is Running**
-   - Check that you have the Docker application up and running on your computer.
+1. Check that you have the Docker application up and running on your computer.

-2. **Navigate to Devilbox Directory**
-   - Launch the terminal and navigate to the Devilbox directory using the command:
+2. Launch the terminal and navigate to the Devilbox directory using the command:

      ```
      cd ~/Development/devilbox
      ```

-3. **Start the Environment**
-   - Start the entire environment by running the following command:
+3. Start the entire environment by running the following command:

      ```
      docker-compose up -d php php81 httpd mysql
      ```

-4. **Stopping the Environment**
-   - In order to stop all Docker services, use the command:
+4. In order to stop all Docker services, use the command:

      ```
      docker-compose stop
      ```